pwright/skupper-example-yaml/README.md

 ## Step 1: Configure separate console sessions

 Skupper is designed for use with multiple namespaces, usually on different clusters.
-The `skupper` command uses your [kubeconfig][kubeconfig] and current context to select the namespace where it operates.
+The `skupper` and `kubectl` commands use your [kubeconfig][kubeconfig] and current context to select the namespace where they operate.

 [kubeconfig]: https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/